-Start a conversation with an adult or a friend and continue it for many turns.
-Use talk to organise themselves and their play: "Let's go on a bus you sit there I'll be the driver."
-I understand, and am beginning to answer, where questions.
+Start a convers an adult or a fri continue it for n turns.
+Use talk to orga themselves and play: "Let's go bus you sit th I'll be the driver end and nany nise I their on a ere I understand, and am beginning to answer, where questions.
 I can name more people, objects, and events beyond my own experience, with support.
 I can talk about what has happened, or what will happen, using simple 4 / 5-word sentences.
 I can understand, and am beginning to answer, when questions.
-I can explain myself, in simple sentences, sticking to a theme in conversations, sometimes with support I can understand, and am beginning to answer, how questions to a theme in conversations.
-I can understand, and am beginning to answer , why questions.
-I can answer where, when, how and why questions, sometimes adding more detail to my answers. -- --- -- --- --- ---
+I can explain myself, in simple sentences, sticking to a theme in conversations, sometimes with support I can understand, and am beginning to answer, how questions I explain myself using simple sentences, sticking to a theme in conversations.
+I can understand, and am beginning to answer, why questions. learnt in stories and other reading.
+I can answer where, when, how and why questions, sometimes adding more detail to my answers. -- --- -- -- --- --- --- ---